Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 “This really belongs to the coaching staff and our players.
 I didn’t do a damn thing,” Arians said after he was handed the trophy.

 Bowles devised a masterful plan to frustrate Mahomes and shut down the Chiefs, the complete opposite of Kansas City’s 27-24 win in Tampa in Week 12, when the Chiefs jumped to a 17-0 lead in the first quarter.
 Tyreek Hill had 269 yards receiving and three TDs in that one.
-He was held to 73 yards on seven catches.
+He was held to 73 yards on seven catches Sunday.

 After the Chiefs took a 3-0 early lead, it was all Brady and the Bucs.

-Brady accomplished a career-first when he tossed an 8-yard TD pass to Gronkowksi to give the Buccaneers a 7-3 lead with 37 seconds left in the first quarter.
+Brady accomplished a career-first with an 8-yard TD pass to Gronkowksi for a 7-3 lead with 37 seconds left in the first quarter.
 Brady’s nine Super Bowl teams in New England produced just three points total in the first quarter.
 Gronkowski, who came out of retirement to play with his buddy, caught his 13th and 14th postseason TDs from Brady.
-That broke the record they shared with Jerry Rice and Joe Montana, who combined for 12.
+They had been tied at 12 with Jerry Rice and Joe Montana.

 Despite playing at home, the Buccaneers weren’t allowed to fire the cannons from their famed pirate ship after touchdowns and big plays.
 They did it soon after the clock expired as red, white and black confetti fell onto the field.